 - Finish cooking in the oven if necessary.

-The smoked chicken quarters finish cooking on high heat, to crisp up the skin.
+The smoked chicken leg quarters finish cooking on high heat, to crisp up the skin.

 If you’re using a traditional smoker instead of a Traeger or other grill, you’ll need to use an oven for this step.

-Calico bean casserole is a unique, smoky beef and bacon recipe that matches all of the flavors we use smoking chicken quarters.
+Calico beans with bacon is a unique side dish, smoky beef and bacon recipe that matches all of the flavors we use in smoking chicken quarters.
 If you really want to stick to that BBQ theme, this is the side to choose!
+You can also grill some corn cob to pair with this.

-With such a rich, meaty spread, something that’s refreshing and light is needed — crunchy cucumber slaw is perfect!
+With such a rich, meaty spread, something that’s refreshing and light is needed — crunchy cabbage and cucumber slaw or pressure cook broccoli is perfect!

 But we’ll rarely put on a barbecue without serving up some mac and cheese!
-And if we’re already smoking chicken leg quarters, then why not smoke the mac and cheese too?
+And if we’re already smoking chicken leg quarters, then why not easy smoked mac and cheese too?
 It’s a really tasty take on an everyday recipe!

 When smoking chicken leg quarter pieces, the smoker should be preheated to 225ºF.
 After an hour of cooking, increase the heat to 350ºF.
 Using both temperatures, it takes roughly 1 hour and 45 minutes to bring the meat to a safe internal temperature of 165°F.